Clinical Translational Research (CTR) Portal

 - If yes, forward a copy of the IRB Add/Change/Remove IRB Study Personnel form and the IRB approval letter to firstname.lastname@example.org.

-- If no, complete the CTSI Access Request Form and forward to firstname.lastname@example.org.
+- If no, complete the CTR Portal Access Request Form and forward to email@example.com.

 The members of my project team have changed; how do I add the new staff to the project in the Portal?

 Anyone with active access to a project can request to add individuals to or remove individuals from the project, thereby either adding or restricting access to project information.
-To modify access to your project, complete the CTR Portal Access Request Form and return the form to email@example.com or 612-625-2695 (fax).
-Note, if you are requesting access to the CTSI Scheduling System, the Principal Investigator must initial and sign the form.
+To modify access to your project, complete the CTR Portal Access Request Form and return the form to firstname.lastname@example.org or 612-625-2695 (fax).
+Note, if you are requesting access to the Scheduling System, please answer the Scheduling System question on the Access Request Form.
+The Principal Investigator must sign the form.

 My accountant or department administrator needs access to my project information.
 How do I make that happen?